ScottBurger/going_rogue_podcast/about.md

 ## What is a Roguelike?

 If you've never heard of roguelike games before, strap in for a fun and widely varying genre!
 Generally speaking, roguelike games involve run-based gameplay and a large degree of random variety with the idea being that every time you pick up and play, it should be a fun and unique experience.
+We recorded a lengthy [deep-dive episode with our thoughts on the topic which you can find here.](http://grogpod.zone/2023-10-11-what-is-a-roguelike/)

 But don't take our word for it!
-Defining the genre is a historically tricky problem, dating all the way back to the era of UseNet.[Check out some examples of how people have been thinking about the genre over time here](https://github.com/ScottBurger/going_rogue_podcast/wiki/What-is-a-roguelike-database).
+Defining the genre is a historically tricky problem, dating all the way back to the era of UseNet.
+[Check out some examples of how people have been thinking about the genre over time here](https://github.com/ScottBurger/going_rogue_podcast/wiki/What-is-a-roguelike-database).

 ## Show Me The Data!